This post contains affiliate links.

 I've compared Mailerlite vs. Mailchimp vs. Madmimi vs. Convertkit, to try and figure out which is the best email marketing provider for bloggers and small businesses and mailerlite has been the clear winner for me.

-If you don’t know about mailerlite you have been missing out!
-I’ve been with them for almost two years now and have just noticed them getting a little attention and love in FB groups and on the interwebs.
+If you don't know about mailerlite you have been missing out!
+I've been with them for almost three years now and have just noticed them getting a little attention and love in FB groups and on the interwebs.

 I have used mailchimp, madmimi, and leadpages before and made the switch to mailerlite almost two years ago and couldn't be happier (I never messed with Converkit since it's so expensive and just seems complicated).
 Here is why: